agersant/crystal/docs/api/test/index.md

 ```

 {: .note }
 Tests are not limited to validating individual classes or functions.
-They have access to the entire `crystal` and `love` APIs, including spawning scenes and simulating player input.
+They have access to the entire `crystal` and `love` APIs, including spawning scenes and simulating player inputs.
 Since the main game loop is not running during tests, you must manually advance the game simulation by calling `update(dt)` on your scene or `love.update(dt)`.

 ## Functions